kewalaka/passwords/README.md

 Whilst this article discusses passwords, it can obviously be applied to any secret that you want to secure or encrypt.

+**NB** - In all of these examples, I have purposefully not excluded my password files from GitHub so you can see what they look like.
+Make sure you don't do this with your real passwords!
+Use a  [.gitignore](https://git-scm.com/docs/gitignore) file to hide things you don't want in source control.
+If you save your secrets to source control by mistake, this walks you through [removing sensitive data from a repository](https://help.github.com/articles/removing-sensitive-data-from-a-repository/), *and then change the potentially compromised password*.

 ## Option 1 – Store the password in a separate file outside the script

 This is a really simple approach requiring little effort.
 The password is stored in a text file format outside the main script.